Job Search Protocol, it matters

 - “Send thank you cards and send them the same day you interview.”

 Agree.
 The hiring managers are usually a few generations older than the applicant and although OldSkool, these are a nice touch.
 Just make sure you write more than 3-4 sentences.
+An email will get to the hiring manager quicker and I won’t begrudge any candidate for a well-written email.

 - “Shouldn’t you be practicing the answers to the interview questions?”